 Interest rates are a big factor when it comes to debt, especially when you’re repaying your debt.
-Your interest rate makes the difference in several months and several thousand dollars of debt pay off.
-The interest rate is a percentage charged on money you borrow.
+Your interest rate makes the difference in several months, and several thousand dollars of debt pay off.
+The interest rate is a percentage charged on the money you borrow.

-With credit cards, interest in the form of a finance charge is added to your balance monthly until you pay off the balance unless you pay the balance in full before the grace period expires.
+With credit cards, the issuer charges interest in the form of a finance charge that's added to your balance monthly until you pay off the balance unless you pay the balance in full before the grace period expires.
 The higher your interest rate, the higher your finance charges will be.
 When you’re trying to pay off your debt, higher interest rates hurt you because much of your payment goes toward the finance charge.

 Interest Rate Example

-The finance charge on a $20,000 balance at 10% APR would be $167.
-With a make a payment of $400, about $233 goes toward reducing your balance; the rest is applied to the interest.
+The finance charge on a $20,000 balance at 10% APR would be $167 for one month.
+With a payment of $400, about $233 goes toward reducing your balance; the rest applies to the interest.

 How Much Interest Do You Ultimately Pay

 In the first example, you’ll pay $5,980 in interest by the time you pay off the balance.
-In the second example, at 20% interest rate, you would pay significantly more—$23,360!
+In the second example, at a 20% interest rate, you would pay significantly more—$23,360.

 Getting a Lower Interest Rate